manymodels/public-ai/README.md

 - September 14, 2023: [Public AI Seminar](https://www.eventbrite.com/e/public-ai-seminar-tickets-716665073527) at NYU's Engelberg Center on Innovation Law & Policy
 - July 3 - July 10, 2023: [AI Palace 2023](https://www.aipalace.org/) at Bueckeburg Palace

-To be scheduled: technical meeting at MIT in 2024, [Public & Civic AI Social #3](https://lu.ma/qalguhzr) at Newspeak House.
+To be scheduled: technical meeting at MIT in 2024, governmental meeting at Library of Congress in 2024.

 ## Acknowledgements